DinoSephiroth/DinoSephiroth/README.md

 - 👋 Hi, I’m @DinoSephiroth
-- 👀 I’m interested in APP DEVELOPMENT.
+- 👀 I’m interested in APP Development.
 - 🌱 I’m currently learning Xamarin.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on financial industry.
-- 📫 How to reach me by dinosephiroth@gmail.com
+- 📫 You can reach me by dinosephiroth@gmail.com

 <!---
 DinoSephiroth/DinoSephiroth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.